 Lessons at TRAK involve more than just riding.
 We believe in order to be safe around horses it is very important to understand the “nature of a horse”.
-Lessons start with children 8 or older working side by side with the horses learning about their nature, how to approach, halter and lead them.
+Lessons start at 8 years old or older working side by side with the horses learning about their nature, how to approach, halter and lead them.
 Once mounted, students will learn the methods and practices set forth by the Certiﬁed Horsemanship Association (CHA).

 To get started, sign up for our riding waitlist here!

 TRAK is proud to be a riding facility accredited by Certified Horsemanship Association (CHA), a nationally-recognized credential in equine safety and horsemanship, with CHA-certiﬁed instructors on staff.

 “Incredible what this group is doing with these kids.
 Thanks for all you do, just amazing.
 IF you are wondering if you should be a part of what TRAK is doing stop wondering, pick up the phone and give them a call.
 You won’t regret it.
 Top notch staff, leadership, and facilities.”

 “My son and I volunteer here and we love it!
 Even though you’re working it is a lot of fun too.
 They have petting zoo birthday parties that the kids absolutely love!
 They also have horseback riding lessons.
 The atmosphere is relaxed and it’s so much fun here!”